arthurbernierjr/why-netflix-should-hire-me/README.md

 - **CTO and Technical Co-Founder at Seventh Ave, a Portfolio Investment of Mac Ventures, Twitter Ventures, and Arlan Hamilton's Backstage Capital:** [Company Portfolio](https://macventurecapital.com/portfolio/seventh-ave/)

 This personalized narrative, supported by relevant links, emphasizes my unique capabilities and readiness to drive Netflix’s developer enablement to new heights.
 Nobody will be more committed to this than me.

+**Feedback from Students Highlighting Exceptional Instructional Skills**

+I have consistently demonstrated outstanding instructional abilities, earning an exceptional Net Promoter Score (NPS) through my dedication to student success and mastery of complex concepts.
+Below is a curated list of student feedback that underscores my role as a distinguished educator:

+1. **Deep Understanding and Patience**:
+   - "Arthur sticks to a subject until you get it, showing immense patience and endurance.
+He never loses his temper, even in the face of challenges."
+   - "Very patient and willing to answer all questions, especially during complex react lessons."

+2. **Effective Communication and Simplification of Concepts**:
+   - "He does a great job of breaking down content in simpler ways to understand.
+He's great at explaining concept processes."
+   - "Explains concepts in plain language, making it easier to grasp new things."
+   - "Arthur makes complex concepts very understandable and is very patient when something isn't understood."

+3. **Engagement and Responsiveness**:
+   - "The instructor is extremely thorough, super helpful, and knowledgeable.
+Always providing great help when needed and explains things thoroughly."
+   - "Very responsive in and out of office hours.
+Anytime you needed help he'd get back with an answer as quickly as possible."

+4. **Promotion of a Supportive Learning Environment**:
+   - "Arthur is highly personable and brings a wealth of knowledge.
+What a combo!"
+   - "Creates a very enjoyable class atmosphere and is very encouraging.
+Every question always gets answered."

+5. **Real-World Application and Relevance**:
+   - "Arthur does a great job giving real-world context to technical concepts, explaining how much you'll encounter certain concepts in the workplace."
+   - "Applies his skills in real-world scenarios and showcases them for us as a class to use."

+6. **Leadership and Inspirational Qualities**:
+   - "He is the GOAT.
+No debates.
+No ifs, ands or buts."
+   - "I feel like I need to make Arthur proud, and not let him down."

+7. **Going Above and Beyond**:
+   - "Goes above and beyond course requirements to provide a full scope of software development education."
+   - "Incredibly generous, nice, knowledgeable, and communicative teacher I’ve ever had.
+Always available and helpful."

+These testimonials from students highlight my capability to not only teach effectively but to inspire and lead in the educational space.
+My ability to connect with students, commitment to their understanding, and responsiveness to their needs are evident in my high NPS and the positive impact he has on their learning journey.